 There are no employees of the Company.
-Directors are remunerated for their roles as employees of the Aviva Group but are not remunerated directly for their services as directors of AIPL.
+Mr M Craston was a non-executive director and his fees were paid for and borne by AIHL, the immediate parent undertaking.
+The Executive Directors are remunerated for their roles as employees of the Aviva Group but are not remunerated directly for their services as directors of AIPL.
+There has been no re-charge to the Company.